COVESA/cdsp/cdsp/information-layer/handlers/realmdb/README.md

 This directory contains the RealmDB Handler as Node.js application.
 As [RealmDB](https://www.mongodb.com/docs/atlas/device-sdks/sdk/node/) is an embedded database, the RealmDB Handler directly embedds the RealmSDK which creates the [RealmDB database](https://github.com/realm/realm-js) file(s) automatically in the working directory during runtime of RealmDB Handler.
+# Features

+- **Authentication**: Authenticates with MongoDB Realm using an API key.
+- **Read Data**: Retrieves data from the Realm database using a primary key.
+- **Subscribe to Changes**: Listens to changes in specific data objects and sends updates to WebSocket clients.
+- **Error Handling**: Logs and handles errors during database operations and synchronization.

 # Installation